hqiu17/HGTools/genepicker_txmy/README.md

 # genepicker_txmy

-genepicker_txmy pickes genes based on their taxonomical origins.
+genepicker_txmy.pl pickes genes based on their taxonomical origins.

 ### Quick run
 Download everything this directory to local disk (e.g., ~/Desktop/HGTools/ genepicker_txmy).
 Change direcotry in the folder in terminal console: